A universal variational framework for parabolic equations and systems: Second order problems with lateral boundary conditions

 With the previous lemma at hand, the extension of the definition of $\cH$ with coefficients in mixed Lorentz spaces can be carried out as before for compatible pairs for the coefficients with $\tilde r_{1}<\infty$.
 The case $r_{1}=2$ for the conjugate admissible pair $(r_{1},q_{1})$ is not covered by this statement.
 Invertibility can be shown under Lorentz-Lorentz mixed norms for the lower order coefficients and causality follows under Lebesgue-Lorentz mixed spaces.

 In order to include Lorentz spaces for compatible pairs with $\tilde r_{1}=\infty$, which is probably the most interesting case in applications, the improvement in Lemma~\ref{lem:self-improvement V} for $\theta = 0$ is needed, that is, $d \geq 3$ and the embedding $V \hookrightarrow \L^{2d/(d-2),2}_{x}$ holds.
-One simple way to guarantee this embedding for $d=n \geq 3$ is to assume that there is a bounded Sobolev extension operator $V \to \W^{1,2}(\R^n)$ since then one can use the O'Neil's Sobolev embedding and restrict back to $\Omega$.
+One simple way to guarantee this embedding for $d=n \geq 3$ is to assume that there is a bounded Sobolev extension operator $V \to \W^{1,2}(\R^n)$ since then one can use the O'Neil's Sobolev embedding on $\R^n$ and restrict back to $\Omega$.
 Hence, this always works for pure lateral Dirichlet conditions ($V = \W^{1,2}_0(\Omega)$), using the extension by zero.
-For the existence of an extension operator in the case of mixed lateral boundary conditions, the most general geometric assumptions that the authors are aware of can be found in \cite{BBHT}.
+For the existence of an extension operator in the case of mixed lateral boundary conditions, the most general geometric assumptions as far we are aware can be found in \cite{BBHT}.